 A trust agreement is the legal document that creates a trust.
 Assets held in the trust are distributed by the Trustee according to the terms of the trust.
 When used to distribute estate assets after the death of a Settlor, the trust terms will tell the Trustee when to distribute assets and what assets to distribute to which beneficiaries.

-Is a Will or a Trust a Better Choice?
+Is a Will or a Trust a Better Choice to Distribute my Estate?

 You should discuss the unique facts and circumstances relevant to your estate with an experienced estate planning attorney before deciding to switch from a Will to a trust as your primary method of distribution in your estate plan.
 In the meantime, however, learning some of the advantages to relying on a trust to distribute your estate assets may be helpful, including: